What to Prepare ‘Just IN Case’: A Calm Guide to Essential Information for Your Loved Ones

 It provides:

-• logical, stress-free structure covering all the essentials.
+• A logical, stress-free structure covering all the essentials – similar to the approach in our JINC vs DIY post.

 • Thoughtful prompts for practical details and personal legacy.